Help Us Fully Ban M-44 "Cyanide Bombs"

 Pushing for Public Lands Bans, Regardless of Federal Bill Status

 We've long worked towards public lands bans, regardless of the status of federal legislation.
-One of the most exciting developments happened during a House Subcommittee hearing on Canyon's Law held July 21, 2022 before House Natural Resources Subcommittee on Water, Oceans and Wildlife.
+One of the most exciting developments happened during a House Subcommittee hearing on Canyon's Law held July 21, 2022 before House Natural Resources Subcommittee on Water, Oceans and Wildlife (WOW).
 Part of the testimony for the hearing included a statement from the Dept. of the Interior indicating they were open to the ban of M-44s on lands they control.
-We were thrilled to see this and have been working to leverage this by calling for a ban on BLM lands.
+We were thrilled to see this and worked to leverage it by calling for a ban on BLM lands.
+Here are key hearing links:

 On Oct.
 6, 2022 Rep. Peter DeFazio (D-Oreg) and Committee Chair Jared Huffman (D-Cal) followed up with a letter to Interior Secretary Deb Haaland requesting a ban on M-44s on lands they control (Bureau of Land Management), regardless of the status of Canyon's Law.
 On June 29, 2023 over 70 conservation groups joined us in urging the Interior Department to ban cyanide bombs on public lands.
 Press release | Official APA petition